karim-mev/karim-maw/README.md

 Hi, I’m @karim-maw
 I’m interested in web and mobile development
-I’m currently discovering more web development topics I’m looking to collaborate on some web development or flutter projects How to reach me karimmawlawi96@gmail.com
+I’m always discovering more web development topics
+I’m looking to collaborate on web development or flutter projects How to reach me karimmawlawi96@gmail.com

 <!---